 To cheat, type in PANDA on the menu, and you will see a flicker.

-I have been browsing through some of the amazing works to come out of Silly Venture and found a superb chiptune by !cube (aka Toni Lönnberg).
-Hyper Ocean Ride came second in the competition and is also making use of the Atari STe's DMA hardware for those cool drums.
-I love this tune so had to share it - press the GREEN arrow below!
+I've been browsing through some of the amazing works to come out of Silly Venture and found a superb chiptune by !cube (aka Toni Lönnberg).
+Hyper Ocean Ride came second in the competition and makes use of the Atari STe's DMA hardware with cool drums.
+I love this tune, so press the GREEN arrow below.
+Enjoy!

 Okay, Mr cube has a great website and is also listed on Demozoo and SoundCloud.
 I have recorded a video of his "Meet !cube" musicdisk which you can download here and I must say that Bullet Sequence is another of my fave tracks (from Silly Venture 2014).
 Delicious!